+Jeffrey Owens, Director of the OECD’s Centre for Tax Policy and Administration, welcomed these developments.
 “Bermuda is an important financial centre that played a constructive role in developing the standards now endorsed by all major financial centres," he said.
 I am very pleased that it has taken another significant step in implementing the standards.
 I know that it is determined to implement the standards fully and that other agreements will follow shortly.”

-In January, 2010, the Bermuda government announced that it had been chosen as the host nation for next year's meeting of the Organization for Economic Cooperation and Development's (OECD) Global Forum on Transparency and Tax Information Exchange.
+In January 2010, the Bermuda government announced that it had been chosen as the host nation for next year's meeting of the Organization for Economic Cooperation and Development's (OECD) Global Forum on Transparency and Tax Information Exchange.

 The announcement was further recognition of Bermuda as a leader amongst offshore territories in the field of tax information exchange, having concluded 18 Tax Information Exchange Agreements since being temporarily placed on the OECD "grey list."
 Bermuda was chosen as the host nation following a vote by members of the Steering and Peer Review Groups.

-Despite initially being placed on the grey list of territories that had not yet substantially implemented the internationally agreed standard on tax information exchange, Bermuda received recognition by the OECD through its placement on the white list on June 8, 2009, and was then elected to the position of Vice Chair of the Steering Group of the new Global Forum at its 5th Meeting in Mexico City on September 1-2, 2009.
+Despite initially being placed on the grey list of territories that had not yet substantially implemented the internationally agreed standard on tax information exchange, Bermuda received recognition by the OECD through its placement on the white list on June 8, 2009, and was then elected to the position of Vice Chair of the Steering Group of the new Global Forum at its 5th Meeting in Mexico City on 1-2 September 2009.

-A statement from the Bermudan government noted that it marked another significant milestone for the territory, one of a number of significant international achievements for the island.
-Commenting on the decision, Bermuda’s Finance Minister, Paula Cox, observed: “Bermuda is honored to host the 2011 event particularly for a small offshore jurisdiction such as ours.
+A statement from the Bermudian government noted that it marked another significant milestone for the territory, one of a number of significant international achievements for the island.
+Commenting on the decision, Bermuda’s Finance Minister, Paula Cox, observed: “Bermuda is honoured to host the 2011 event particularly for a small offshore jurisdiction such as ours.
 The Ministry of Finance officials who first indicated Bermuda’s desire to host the Forum and then represented Bermuda so remarkably during the voting process are to be commended."

 Cox added: “This meeting will probably be the first opportunity for the Global Forum to fully discuss the effectiveness of the OECD’s Peer Review process and the outcomes of those reviews in terms of our agenda of promoting the adoption of international standards of transparency and exchange of information."